 Plants can obtain the CO2 that they need in other ways, but the process is very energy intensive and not as efficient.
 We also have to keep in mind that around 50% of our plant dry mass is carbon!
 An aquatic plant will use nearly 10 times more carbon than any other macro or micro nutrient in your water.

-How Much Does It Cost To Setup a CO2 System For A Planted Tank?
+How Much Does It Cost To Set This Up?

 You will need three critical parts for a proper CO2 system: